Skip to content

 Trust me when I say the queues to get into the Louvre are insane, and nobody wants to queue.

-So, even if you decide not to do a guided tour, make sure you book your tickets in advance.
+So, even if you decide not to do a guided tour, book your tickets in advance.
 That way, you can skip the huge lines and sail straight in.

-It’s best to book between 2-3 weeks in advance, that way you’re guaranteed to get the timeslot you want as there will be more availability.
+It’s best to book 2-3 weeks in advance.
+That way, you’re guaranteed to get the timeslot you want, as there will be more availability.

-And don’t panic about printing out your tickets.
-Your booking confirmation email contains a link with a unique barcode with your tickets, and that’s all you need.
+Don’t panic about printing out your tickets.
+Your booking confirmation email contains a link to a unique barcode for your tickets, and that’s all you need.

-Also, if you’re travelling with anyone under 18, they get free entry.
-Plus, if you’re an EU resident 26 or under, you also get to go in for free.
+Also, if you’re traveling with anyone under 18, they get free entry.
+Plus, if you’re an EU resident 26 or under, you can also go in for free.
 Just remember to take photo ID with you to prove your age.

 No 5 You can visit the Louvre at night

-If you really want to avoid the crowds and go at a time when the kids are in bed, then I highly recommend an evening visit to the Louvre.
+If you really want to avoid the crowds and visit the Louvre at a time when the kids are in bed, I highly recommend an evening visit.

 Fridays are late night openings and, hands down, the best time to visit.
-Every Friday, the Louvre opens at 9 am and stays open until 9.45 pm.
+The Louvre opens at 9 a.m. and stays open until 9:45 p.m.

 It’s worth remembering that the last entry to the museum is an hour before closing time.
-However, as an hour isn’t nearly enough, that shouldn’t be an issue.
+However, that shouldn’t be an issue because an hour isn’t nearly enough.

 Staff will start to clear people from the rooms thirty minutes before closing.